vrapeutic/EllieTale-WebXR/README.md

 this script contains three buttons each button redirect to one of our environments

+* index.js

+Here we define most of our variables ,check [Statistics](#Statistics) for more information

 * html\Beach.html

 this contains our beach environments' entities (scene-sky- beach-fairy-destructor-score-list of items ..) with all components